Are you Suffering From Shoulder Pain?

 Are you suffering from shoulder pain?
 Have you noticed difficulty lifting objects, doing daily activities, participating in recreation sports, or trouble sleeping do to shoulder pain and stiffness?
 Are you getting frustrated from the pain interfering with the things you love or want to do?
 If you answered yes to any one of these, this is not uncommon for shoulder injuries.

 The truth about shoulder pain is that most shoulder injuries occur over time.
 Of course you can have a traumatic shoulder injury but even these types of injuries tend to manifest and become chronic over time.
-Either way, both of these issues can become chronic and interfere with your life, how you function, your mood.
+Either way, both of these issues can become chronic and interfere with your life, how you function, your mood, and activity level.

 What is shoulder pain?